Display advertising has been around for over 20 years, but many advertisers are asking themselves if it’s still worth investing in.

 And while acquisition and brand awareness campaigns are available on most ad networks, not all of them provide retargeting services.

-And sometimes the ad isn’t even the problem.
+But those aren’t the only problems a business may face.
 An unfinished product or a poorly-designed landing page can sabotage even the best advertising campaigns.

 This is why so many people are reluctant to display advertising in the first place.
 The competitive market and difficult learning curve can quickly discourage new advertisers.